Why do Nodinite use port 8000?

 Note

-If you change the TCP Port used by the Monitoring, you must also change the Monitoring Agents configuration for that agent for the Monitoring Service to be able to communicate with the agent again.
+If you change the TCP port for Monitoring, update the Monitoring Agents configuration for that agent so the Monitoring Service can communicate with it.

 Troubleshooting